ScienceComputing/Python_Programming/Data_Structure_Algorithm/Recursion.md

+- What is recursion?
   - Recursion is the function calling itself
   - We can substitute the most loops with recursion

 ```
 # Factorial example